fallenbeck/ansible-audiopi/README.md

 To install the `shairport-sync` software (and the Airplay software stack) you can run the `shairport-sync.yml` playbook.
 We use the `hosts` inventory file that contains the hostnames of all airplay devices.
 These hostnames need to be resolvable and reachable over network to connect to these devices to run the playbook's tasks.

+You can configure this playbook to some extend using the `group_vars/speakers` file.

 ```sh
 ansible-playbook -i hosts playbooks/shairport-sync.yml
 ```